dm248/dm248.github.io/posts/20200725_UIUCTF_AccountingAccidents.md

   /     /\
  5    22  28
 ```
-Finally, insert 24 (a number between 22 and 25), which leads to rearrangement because the left side is now too high:
+Finally, insert 24 (a number between 20 and 30 not yet in the tree),
+which leads to rearrangement because the left side is now too high:
 ```
          30                         25
        /    \                     /    \